-Diversity training and education seeks to equip faculty, staff, and students at the University of Mississippi with the knowledge, skills, and attitudes conducive to foster an inclusive climate that values differences among people, celebrates the full spectrum of diversity, works collaboratively towards innovation, and engages in discourse across difference.
+Diversity education seeks to equip faculty, staff, and students at the University of Mississippi with the knowledge, skills, and attitudes conducive to foster an inclusive climate that values differences among people, celebrates the full spectrum of diversity, works collaboratively towards innovation, and engages in discourse across difference.
 Diversity, equity, and inclusion are core to the fulfillment of the institutional mission, vision, and values of the University of Mississippi.

 The staff members in the Division of Diversity and Community Engagement, including the staff in the Center for Inclusion & Cross Cultural Engagement, are available to provide training for all members of the campus community.
 The primary facilitator for all trainings is the Project Manager for Diversity Education and Strategic Initiatives.